Atlantic slave trade: Economic motivation to end the slave trade

 However, both James Stephen and Henry Brougham, 1st Baron Brougham and Vaux, wrote that the slave trade could be abolished for the benefit of the British colonies, and the latter's pamphlet was often used in parliamentary debates in favour of abolition.
-William Pitt the Younger argued on the basis of these writings that the British colonies would be better off, in their economic position as well as in their security, if the trade was abolished.
+William Pitt the Younger argued on the basis of these writings that the British colonies would be better off, in their economic position as well as in their security, if the trade were abolished.
 Consequently, according to historian Christer Petley, abolitionists argued, and even some absentee plantation owners accepted, that the trade could be abolished "without substantial damage to the plantation economy".
 William Grenville, 1st Baron Grenville argued that "the slave population of the colonies could be maintained without it".
-Petley points out that government took the decision to abolish the trade "with the express intention of improving, not destroying, the still-lucrative plantation economy of the British West Indies."
+Petley points out that government set about reforming the slave system "with the express intention of improving, not destroying, the still lucrative plantation economy of the British West Indies."

 Legacy

 Sierra Leone

-In 1787, the British helped 400 freed slaves, primarily African Americans freed during the American Revolutionary War who had been evacuated to London, to relocate to Sierra Leone.
-Most of the first group of settlers died due to disease and warfare with Indigenous peoples.
-About 64 survived to establish the second "Province of Freedom" following the failed first attempt at colonization between 1787 and 1789.

-In 1792, 1200 Nova Scotian Settlers from Nova Scotia settled and established the Colony of Sierra Leone and the settlement of Freetown; these were newly freed African Americans and their descendants.
-Many of the adults had left Patriot owners and fought for the British in the Revolutionary War.
-The Crown had offered slaves freedom who left rebel masters, and thousands joined the British lines.
-More than 1,200 volunteered to settle and establish the new colony of Freetown, which was established by British abolitionists under the Sierra Leone Company.
+The historian Bronwen Everill describes how the English humanitarian Granville Sharp "determined to establish a homeland for freed slaves that would also serve to suppress the slave trade within Africa".
+In 1787, three ships bearing 459 settlers left London and arrived on the Sierra Leone shore as part of the utopian enterprise devised by Sharp (an abolitionist and a defender of London's poor Black community), Henry Smeathman (a naturalist), alongside the support of Olaudah Equiano and other active abolitionists.
+The diverse group of settlers included 344 Blacks from London, as well as 115 white wives and artisans.
+Sharp laid out the charter of the colony, called "Freetown", which was established on land inhabited by the Temne people, but the project soon collapsed, and by 1791, only 46 of the original settlers remained.
+Despite the hardships this first colony faced, the project was not abandoned and the Sierra Leone Company, run by a group of humanitarians, assumed control of Sierra Leone the same year.
+In 1792, 1200 Black Loyalists who had had been transported to Nova Scotia were brought to the settlement, and in 1800, 500 Maroons, free black Jamaicans, joined them.
+In the following decades, the Sierra Leoneans had difficulty persuading the Temne and Loko to give up the slave trade and cease slave raids on each other and the colony.